HDZ-Galahad/Facing-South/README.md

 I'm a passionate developer and Flight-Simmer from Germany.
 Although I work professionally with C#, I still enjoy the advantages of other programming languages and the discover of new opportunities and approaches to develop software for all platforms.

-- 🔭 I’m currently working on my skills with C#, JavaScript and Python
+- 🔭 My strongest weapons are C# and Python
 - 🌱 I don`t like building GUIs
 - 🧑‍💻 I’m looking to collaborate on open source projects
 - :airplane: Visit my virtual airline [https://www.airfox-virtual.de](https://www.airfox-virtual.de)